-This discussion of psychotropic medication suggests that, when considering incapacity rates, it may be important to distinguish among treatment settings such as a hospital, an ICU, a nursing home, or an outpatient facility, for example.
-Among schizophrenics, the incapacity rate varies from as high as 52% for inpatients136 to 10% for outpatients.137 Hospitalized elderly patients with medical problems have lower capacity (28% incapacity) than comparable individuals in the community (4% incapacity).138 Nursing-home residents do very poorly on capacity tests.139 One study "reported that the majority of nursing home residents had intermediate to profound impairments in capacity."140 Another study found that 34% to 38% of newly admitted ICU patients lacked capacity.141 A review summarized decisional impairment among ICU patients ranging from 44% to 69%.142
+This discussion of psychotropic medication suggests that it may be important to distinguish among settings: hospital, ICU, nursing home, or outpatient, for example.
+Among schizophrenics, the incapacity rate varies from as high as 52% for inpatients131 to 10% for outpatients.132 Hospitalized elderly with medical problems have lower capacity (28% incapacity) than comparable individuals in the community (4% incapacity).133 Nursing home residents do very poorly on capacity tests.134 One study "reported that the majority of nursing home residents had intermediate to profound impairments in capacity."135 Another study found that 34% to 38% of newly admitted ICU patients lacked capacity.
+A review summarized decisional impairment among ICU patients ranging from 44% to 69%.
+137 no incapacity among outpatients with depression and 24%-25% incapacity among inpatients).